 Who do I call about a problem with my Dell order?

 You can contact Ashley Delgado Simo at Ashley_delgado@dell.com

 My Dell laptop is damaged, what do I do?

-Please coordinate repairs for Dell products with your campus OIT or with our representative from Dell, David Thomas at email@example.com.
+Please coordinate repairs for Dell products with your campus OIT or with our representative from Dell, Ashley Delgado Simo at Ashley_delgado@dell.com

 How do I make a return?